“How much does X cost?” is one of the most common (and yet complicated) questions in the software engineering industry.

 The thing is, designing a website or building a mobile app is not a straight-forward process.

-1. An initial discussion or a review of the existing brief
+- An initial discovery and requirement alignment or a review of the existing brief

-2. A formal (or informal) agreement of the scope and deliverables
+- A formal (or informal) formal scope definition and contractual alignment and deliverables

 With that scenario, evaluating the scope should be trivial, right?

-Which is why CHAOS Group reports over 70% of failing projects globally when asking for an estimate upfront and building them like a waterfall project:
+Which is why CHAOS Group reports over 70% of project delivery failure rates globally when asking for an fixed-scope upfront estimation and building them like a waterfall project:

 Note the massive drop in failed projects when applying a good agile methodology instead.

-In my experience, the amount of back and forth, scope creep, and communication overhead may result in 5–10 times the actual development time required for the initial brief.
+In my experience, the amount of iteration cycles and stakeholder communication loops, scope creep, and operational and coordination overhead may result in 5-10 times the actual development time required for the initial brief.

-Less experienced providers cause regressions, deliver low quality, or can’t estimate their time due to the lack of experience.
+Low-maturity service providers cause regressions, deliver suboptimal delivery quality, or can’t estimate their time due to the lack of experience.
 But proficient vendors face the same challenges in terms of communication, delays, missing assets, infinite back and forth, pushing back deadlines and redefining the initial scope of the project.

 In reality, what happens most of the time with small businesses and freelancers (or small dev teams) with website development cost is the following:

-• The client asks for a couple of small updates.
+- The client asks for a couple of incremental change requests.

-• The client comes up with a set of random features that they wanted to have in the beginning.
+- The client comes up with a set of unplanned feature additions that they wanted to have in the beginning.

-• A lengthy — and often heated — discussion around the initial scope and all the gaps in the original proposal.
+- A lengthy – and often stakeholder misalignment and scope disputes around the initial scope and all the gaps in the original proposal.

-• Another set of bugs due to last-minute changes.
+- Another set of defects introduced during late-stage changes due to last-minute changes.

 It’s not even the client’s fault.
 The problem is that the original scope is always a fluke, vague, and up for interpretation.